LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Write programs that assign values to variables and perform calculations with those values.
-- Correctly trace value changes in programs that use assignment.
+- Use indexing to manipulate elements within a string.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How can I store data in programs?
+- How can I store data in Python?

 ::::::::::::::::::::::::::::::::::::::::::::::::::